satisfiedghost/Audio-Amplifier/README.md

 # ToDo
 I ran into some bypassing issues with the first board revision.
 0.1uF caps need to be added directly to the power supplies of U1 and U2.
-Additinally, U1 should have an in-loop compensation circuit added to ease driving the capacitive load. f
+Additinally, U1 should have an in-loop compensation circuit added to ease driving the capacitive load.
+Some footprints are too large, and could be spaced more closely.

 # Notes
 I chose Polypropylene as the material for my input capacitor, as they tend to have a lower distortion than others, at the